The forts of Esseillon

 Nearby: Parcobranche du Diable and tyroliennes, via ferrata du Diable, Guinguette de l'Esseillon, PSD, jeu de l'espion, Pont du Diable, la Gamelle du Soldat, cascade Saint-Benoît, information point, guided tours, nocturnes, escape games, cultural mediation area.

-Restaurant and gite in an unusual settingThe fort closest to the village (Fort Marie-Christine) has been completely restored and now houses a gîte and a restaurant.
-The fort can be visited (free access), which allows you to discover a model of the whole site of Esseillon, a very beautiful frame and a presentation of the Vanoise National Park.
+Restaurant and B&B in an unusual settingThe fort closest to the village (Fort Marie-Christine) has been completely restored and now houses a gîte and restaurant.
+The fort is open to visitors (free access), who can see a model of the entire Esseillon site, a beautiful timber frame and a presentation of the Vanoise National Park.

 Fort Victor-Emmanuel

-The Victor-Emmanuel fort is also the starting point of the magnificent via-ferrata of the Devil.
-With its seven sections of different levels, it is a must for your stay in Aussois.
+Fort Victor-Emmanuel is also the starting point for the magnificent via-ferrata du Diable.
+With seven sections at different levels, it's a must for your stay at Aussois.

 La Redoute Marie-Thérèse

-Museum, escape-game and accrobrancheTo learn more about the history of the forts, the Marie-Thérèse Redoubt, with its amazing "horseshoe" architecture on the left bank of the Arc (pedestrian access from Aussois via the superb "Pont du Diable") houses a Fortified Heritage Interpretation Center.
-A museum that allows you to know everything about the origin of the forts, their construction, their use...
-Treasure hunts and escape games are also offered by the Redoubt.
+Museum, escape-game and accrobrancheTo find out even more about the history of the Forts, the Marie-Thérèse Redoubt, with its astonishing "horseshoe" architecture on the left bank of the Arc (pedestrian access from Aussois via the superb "Pont du Diable"), houses a Fortified Heritage Interpretation Center.
+La Redoute also offers treasure hunts and escape games.